 In an attempt to find an answer to this question, we sat down with Marlene Zobayan.
 As a partner of Rutlen Associates LLC, she has had a 360-degree involvement in designing global equity plans and specializes in mobile employee taxation, global compensation and benefits.

 Q: You have over twenty years of international tax and benefits experience.
 Would you say that employee mobility is one of the largest changes that has occurred in our area?

 It is certainly one of the most topical subjects during my career.
 Many of the underlying tax rules for mobility have been around for many years, but the focus on mobility compliance was not there.

 There are two fundamental shifts that are playing into the increased attention on mobility compliance.
 Firstly, the world’s population is getting more mobile.
 In fact, a UN survey from 2017 found that the number of internationally mobile individuals is growing faster than the world’s population.
 Historically mobile employees were company-sponsored assignees with established career histories; now we are seeing a wider range of employees relocating during their careers, many for personal reasons.

 Secondly, there has been a change in the tax profession where the focus has shifted from tax planning to tax compliance.
 Planning is still key, particularly in a mobility setting where a mistimed move can result in double taxation or years of compliance for a past location.
 In the last 10-15 years, many authorities have developed better guidance and started enforcing legislation regarding mobile employees which has also prompted corporate compliance.

 Q: Has the mobile workforce made it harder to design ESPPs, or are the fundamentals of good plan designs regardless of where the employee lives still the same?

-Q: What is the one key bit of advice that you would give to a company who is looking to future-proof their plans for a mobile workforce?
+Q: What is the one key bit of advice that you would give to a company that is looking to future-proof its plans for a mobile workforce?